-College Hockey Inc. is accepting applications for the third annual College Hockey Inc. Scholarship, presented by JLG Architects.
-The grant, which went to Norwich University alumni Michael Korol in 2021, is awarded in honor of JLG founder Lonnie Laffen, a passionate hockey supporter who passed away in 2020.
+College Hockey Inc. is accepting applications for the fourth annual College Hockey Inc. Scholarship, presented by JLG Architects.
+The grant, which went to Augsburg University senior Brooke Leone in 2022, is awarded in honor of JLG founder Lonnie Laffen, a passionate hockey supporter who passed away in 2020.

 The College Hockey Inc. Scholarship, presented by JLG Architects, is a $2,500 postgraduate scholarship given to an NCAA hockey student-athlete who helps build the game through their support of the next generation of hockey players.

 “At JLG Architects, we are honored to see the power of passion every day, from the locker rooms at Colorado College’s Ed Robson Arena to center ice at the new Sacred Heart University Martire Family Arena,” said JLG’s CEO Michelle Allen.
 “Our late founder, Lonnie Laffen, didn’t just see the value of a well-designed arena; he saw the heart of hockey and instilled in our team a passion to aim for the greater goal: empowering the next generation of leaders, both on and off the ice.

 “We are proud to once again present the College Hockey Inc. Scholarship as a tribute to Lonnie’s legacy and JLG’s steadfast commitment to enriching the lives of NCAA student-athletes through professional, academic, and athletic excellence,” continued Allen.